hblee12294/seainfo6150/assignments/week-6.md

 Your image must have semantically-valid, accessible HTML.
 Style the image in the article as shown in <a href="./week-6-list.png">this screenshot</a> using a CSS module created for the ArticleImage component.

-Note: because you are writing this in the React app, HTML attributes work slightly differently.
-Most relevant for this assignment, you will use the following attribute for one of your tags:
-`altText={title}` (note the camelCase syntax)

 ## use the article image component

 In the appropriate component, import and use the new `ArticleImage.js` so that each article is displayed with its image as shown in as shown in <a href="./week-6-list.png">this screenshot</a>.